 Over the years, Rastko has worked on video activist and DIY media projects with a feminist antimilitarist group (Women in Black, Serbia), a climate justice group (Climate Camp, UK) and London Indymedia.
 He is currently coordinator of the Activist Media Project.

 He has lectured on the theory and practice of experimental film and video at the University of Westminster as well as Urban Practices at University College London.
 He co-initiated the interdisciplinary exhibition Cities Methodologies (2009) which explores the intersection of art and urban practices.
 Rastko is a contributor to Engaged Urbanism: Cities and Methodologies (eds.
 Duijzings/Campkin, I.B.
 Tauris, 2016) a book of essays which collects work featured in Cities Methodologies.
-He is currently completing an essay on the film O somma luce (2011) for a volume on Jean-Marie Straub and Danièle Huillet due to be published in 2021.
+His essay on the film O somma luce (2011) by Jean-Marie Straub is forthcoming in The Cinema of Danièle Huillet and Jean-Marie Straub.

 Rastko’s work has been shown internationally: at the British Film Institute, Glasgow’s Centre for Contemporary Art, Nottingham Contemporary, Pirate Cinema Berlin, Vienna’s Kunsthalle Exnergasse and Belgrade’s O3one gallery.
 U10 hosted a mini-retrospective of his works in October of 2021.
 A list of recent screenings can be found here.